Quantitative easing: Process and benefits

 By lowering yields on sovereign bonds, QE makes it cheaper for governments to borrow on financial markets, which may empower the government to provide fiscal stimulus to the economy.
-Quantitative easing can be viewed as a debt refinancing operation of the "consolidated government" (the government including the central bank), whereby the consolidated government, via the central bank, retires government debt securities and refinances them into central bank reserves.
+Quantitative easing can be viewed as a debt refinancing operation of the "consolidated government" (the government including the central bank), whereby the consolidated government, via the central bank, retires government debt securities and refinances them into central bank reserves.:

+Proposed fiscal-monetary extensions

+Imputed Tax Quantitative Easing (ITQE) is a 2026 theoretical proposal that treats the fiscal and imputed-income effects of large-scale asset purchases as objects a central bank should internalize when it designs quantitative easing, rather than as incidental side effects.